hotshot07/DeeperMind/README.md

 To play, set Training Mode to either 1 or 0.
 1 = Training Mode ON
 0 = Training Mode OFF

+Q-learning uses its own Minimax file, minimax_agent_for_q_learning.py.
+This is because the q-learning agent must be the first one to start (because of the way we codede it)